Clemson vs. UConn NCAA Football Odds, Plays and Insights | November 13, 2021

 - UConn has four wins against the spread in nine games this year.

-- When UConn scores more than 16.2 points, it is 4-0 against the spread and 1-4 overall.
+- UConn is 4-0 against the spread and 1-4 overall in games when it puts up more than 16.2 points.

 - The Huskies have turned the ball over 16 times this season, five more turnovers than the Tigers have forced (11).